GoogleCloudPlatform/click-to-deploy/k8s/jenkins/docs/CONFIGURE_K8S_PLUGIN_IN_JENKINS.md

 ## Architecture

-Using the same architecture deployed, Jenkins primary pod will be able to communicate with K8s API and deploy new pods inside the cluster on demand, those pods are ephemeral and they are only be alive during the execution of the job or pipeline.
+Using the same architecture deployed, the Jenkins primary pod will be able to communicate with K8s API and deploy new pods inside the cluster on demand.
+These pods are ephemeral and will only be alive during the execution of the job or pipeline.

 ![Architecture diagram](resources/jenkins-k8s-app-architecture-with-k8s-plugin.png)